je-santos/MPLBM-UT/README.rst

   It is a good idea to do some system performance testing (ie find the optimum number of cores for your domain size).
 Generally on CPUs, each processor will optimally handle a 20^3-50^3 section of a domain, but you will need to adjust accordingly to your system.
 Please see the `Young-Laplace validation example <python_examples/young_laplace_validation>`__ to get an idea of how tolerance affects run time.
 In that example, we used 40 cores on a 50x52x175 domain (~76^3) which gives each processor a ~22^3 section to process.

 - Having a dedicated `Python virtual environment <https://docs.python.org/3/library/venv.html>`__ or `Anaconda <https://www.anaconda.com/>`__ environment is recommended to avoid compatability issues.
+  - A note on running Python: Depending on your system configuration, you may need to use ``python3`` in order to run simulations instead of just ``python`` as shown in the examples.
 - Seeing "nan" appear in simulation or terminal output indicates that something is not quite right.
 Please check that your simulation parameters are correct.
 If you still can not resolve the problem, please submit an issue and we can do our best to help or fix the bug!

 ################################################################################